Does Car Insurance Cover Car Rentals?

 Our independent agents shop around to find you the best coverage.

-When Should I Purchase Additional Rental Car Insurance?
+When Should You Purchase Additional Rental Car Insurance?

 At such low costs, it’s easy to be tempted to add one or all of the insurance options offered by rental car companies.
-But if you have a comprehensive insurance plan, you most likely don’t need the extra insurance.
+But if you have the same or overlapping coverage in your personal car insurance or one of your other insurance policies, it's not usually necessary.

-Here are a few scenarios where you would consider the additional insurance:
+Here are a few scenarios where you might consider the additional insurance:

-• If you don’t have collision and comprehensive coverage: If your personal auto policy is liability only, you’ll want to consider purchasing the collision damage waiver to protect yourself against any damage that may happen to the rental car itself.
+• If you don’t have collision and comprehensive coverage.
+If your personal auto policy only has liability coverage, you’ll want to consider purchasing the collision damage waiver to protect yourself against any damage that may happen to the rental car itself.

-• If you’re renting a car internationally: If you’re renting a car outside the US you’ll have an entirely new set of rules and guidelines to understand.
-Most car insurance companies will not extend outside the US, so it’s smart to opt for the offered additional coverage.
+• If you’re renting a car internationally.
+If you’re renting a car outside the U.S., you’ll have an entirely new set of rules and guidelines to understand.
+Most car insurance companies will not extend coverage outside the U.S., so it’s smart to opt for the offered additional coverage.

-• If you’re renting a car in bad weather: If you’ll be driving a rental car in heightened dangerous driving conditions, like a winter storm, you may want to consider adding extra insurance.
+• If you’re renting a car in bad weather.
+If you are driving a rental car in heightened dangerous driving conditions, like a winter storm, you may want to consider adding extra insurance.

 The easiest way to know whether you need to purchase additional car rental insurance is to understand your risks and what your current insurance offers.